 The protection from an increase in rent, decrease in services, or eviction also applies to a tenant who, in good faith, reports a possible housing code violation to a state or municipal agency, even if the tenant does not intend to use rent escrow procedures; the landlord is restrained from increasing the rent for a maximum of 6 months after determination of the case (Section 9-9(k)(3)).
 However, this law does not affect the right of a tenant or landlord to terminate or not renew a written lease for one year or longer in accordance with the provisions of the lease except that the terms of the lease may not be used to defeat the intent and the provisions of the law (Section 9-9(k)(3)).

 If a landlord intends in good faith to repossess his premises buy razing or boarding up the premises and intends to obtain a permit to do so, he may give the tenant a 60-day written notice to terminate the tenancy (Section 9-9(l)).

-Any attempt to waive any provision of this law which benefits a tenant or occupant of a dwelling is against public policy and void (Section 9-9(m)).
+Any lease term that attempts to waive any provision of this law is against public policy and void (Section 9-9(m)).